carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 exercises: 20 min
 questions:
 - "How do I run commands/tasks in Nextflow?"
-- "How do I define a process in Nextflow?"
 - "How do I get data, files and values, into and out of processes?"
 - "How do I specify conditions for a process in order for it to execute?"
 - "How do i control resources for a process?"